chasmack/polycalc/README.md

 As a line table can contain many dozens of lines it can be error prone to enter the line and curve data interactively.
 The command file approach has a few advantages.

-* Command files can be easily checked against the original data
+* Command files can be easily checked against the original line table data
-* Processing lists derived segment values and flags non-tangent curves
+* Command file processing lists derived segment values and flags non-tangent curves
-* Use of polylines ensures all segments are continuous
+* Use of polylines ensures all segments are contiguous

 ### Command language